Overview of Cancer

 Carcinomas.
-Cancers that occur in epithelial surfaces; the cells that form the outer surface of the body to line or cover the body's cavities, tubes, and passageways.
+Cancers that happen in epithelial surfaces; the cells that form the outer surface of the body to line or cover the body's cavities, tubes, and passageways.

 Adenocarcinomas.
 Cancers that form on a glandular surface, such as the lung, breast, prostate, ovary, or kidney.
 Adenocarcinomas are considered a subtype (specific type) of carcinomas.

 Sarcomas.
-Cancers that occur in supporting structures, such as bone, muscle, cartilage, fat, or fibrous tissue.
+Cancers that happen in supporting structures, such as bone, muscle, cartilage, fat, or fibrous tissue.

 Leukemias.
-Cancers that occur in blood cell elements, such as bone marrow.
+Cancers that happen in blood cell elements, such as bone marrow.

 Lymphomas.
 Cancers that are found in cells of the immune system.